rosemary-crypto/rosemary-crypto.github.io/_posts/2024-08-14-build-with-gstreamer-Lesson-1.md

 ### What Am I Using GStreamer For?

 For my AI video analytics platform, GStreamer acts as the backbone.
-The process is relatively straightforward: reading from a source (whether that’s video files, RTSP streams, etc.), performing object detection, tracking, and finally displaying the results.
+The simplest version of the process is relatively straightforward: reading from a source (whether that’s video files, RTSP streams, etc.), performing object detection, tracking, and finally displaying the results.
+However, the full platform involves much more.
+It includes decoding the video streams, pre-processing the data, performing advanced object detection and tracking, video classification, adding custom metadata, sending data over MQTT, streaming via RTSP, and even detecting specific events.
+This complex pipeline allows for real-time analytics and decision-making, making GStreamer an essential tool in building this robust and scalable solution.

 You might wonder, “Why not just use something like NVIDIA’s DeepStream SDK?”
 It’s a valid question, and honestly, DeepStream could simplify things.
 But where’s the fun in that?
 GStreamer is open-source, allowing me to tweak and modify the code as needed.
 When existing plugins don’t meet my requirements, I have the freedom to build my own.
 This series is about giving you that same power: developing your own custom GStreamer elements for Linux, Windows, and macOS.
 So, let’s continue with the basics.

+## The Set-Up
 ### How Do You Start?

 There’s no better place to understand GStreamer concepts than by exploring the [GStreamer Application Development Manual](https://gstreamer.freedesktop.org/documentation/application-development/?gi-language=c).
 It’s a treasure trove of information, and while I won’t repeat the concepts here, I’ll guide you through navigating everything, making your learning process smoother.

-## Installing GStreamer
+### Installing GStreamer

 Before diving into examples, you’ll need to install GStreamer on your system.
 I suggest following the installation instructions in the [GStreamer Application Development Manual](https://gstreamer.freedesktop.org/documentation/installing/index.html?gi-language=c) for your specific environment, whether that’s Linux, Windows, or macOS.